-You can challenge the registration of a .eu domain name via .eu’s Alternative Dispute Resolution (ADR) procedure or in a regular court.
+You can challenge the registration of a domain name under .eu or its variants in other scripts via the Alternative Dispute Resolution (ADR) procedure or in a regular court if you believe that:

 What is an ADR procedure?